-Forest Service U.S. Fish and Wildlife Service Bureau of Land Management National Park Service Bureau of Indian Affairs Federal public waters of Yukon River District Y-2 are closed to the subsistence harvest and retention of Chinook and summer Chum salmon from 8:00 p.m. on June 4, 2022 until 11:59 p.m. on August 1, 2022.
-During salmon closures, all gillnets larger than 4-inches must be removed from the water.
-Fishing for non-salmon species with 4-inch or smaller mesh gill nets will be allowed during salmon fishing closures, however gillnets with 4-inch or smaller mesh are restricted to 60 feet.
+Forest Service U.S. Fish and Wildlife Service Bureau of Land Management National Park Service Bureau of Indian Affairs salmon fishing closures, however gillnets with 4-inch or smaller mesh are restricted to 60 feet.
 Live Chinook and summer Chum salmon that are incidentally caught using this gear must be released, however, dead fish may be retained.
 Other non-salmon gear types, including dip net hook and line, longline, jigging gear, hand line, beach seine, fyke net, spear, or lead may be used to fish for non-salmon species all year, even during salmon fishing closures but all Chinook and summer Chum salmon caught must be released alive from these gears.
+JUSTIFICATION:

-JUSTIFICATION: The drainage-wide Chinook Salmon outlook is for a run size of 99,000 to 150,000 fish, and the Canadian-origin Chinook Salmon outlook is for a run of 41,000 to 62,000 fish.
+The drainage-wide Chinook Salmon outlook is for a run size of 99,000 to 150,000 fish, and the Canadian-origin Chinook Salmon outlook is for a run of 41,000 to 62,000 fish.
 The drainage-wide summer Chum Salmon outlook is for a run size of 333,000 fish, with a range of 162,000 to 542,000 fish.
 For both Chinook and Summer Chum salmon, the runs will need to come in toward the upper end of the forecasts to meet escapement goals.
 Therefore, closures are warranted until run projections indicate goals can be met.
-Pursuant to Section 816 of ANILCA, this Emergency Special Action (2-KS-01-22) closes fishing for Chinook and summer Chum salmon in the Federal public waters of the Yukon River coastal area and Yukon River drainage due to concerns about the viability of these populations.
+Pursuant to Section 816 of ANILCA, this Emergency Special Action (2-KS-02-22) closes fishing for Chinook and summer Chum salmon in the Federal public waters of the Yukon River district 3 (with the exception of the Innoko River).
+The Innoko River will be closed by a later emergency special action, based on salmon migration timing, in order to provide fishing opportunity for sheefish and other large non-salmon before salmon arrive.
 Closures are required until inseason run strength estimates indicate a harvestable surplus above escapement needs.
 This will likely require closures at least through the midpoint of each of the runs, when inseason run abundance projections become more accurate.
 Salmon fishing closures are issued in each district based on the historical timing of Chinook Salmon arrival in the area.
-These closures will be implemented up river based on fish migration timing.
-CONSULTATION AND OUTREACH: The Yukon River salmon outlooks and management strategies were discussed this winter at the Eastern Interior, Western Interior, and Yukon Kuskokwim Delta Regional Advisory Council meetings; Yukon River Drainage Fisheries Association (YRDFA) annual Preseason Fisheries Meeting; and at the Yukon River Panel.
+These closures will be implemented upriver based on fish migration timing.
+CONSULTATION AND OUTREACH:

+The Yukon River salmon outlooks and management strategies were discussed this winter at the Eastern Interior, Western Interior, and Yukon Kuskokwim Delta Regional Advisory Council meetings; Yukon River Drainage Fisheries Association (YRDFA) annual Preseason Fisheries Meeting; and at the Yukon River Panel.
 The Federal manager held formal preseason management strategy Government-to-Government Tribal Consultation meetings with Yukon River drainage Tribal Governments on April 18, 19, and 20.
 Tribal Consultations will continue throughout the season when possible and when requested by Tribal Governments.
 Approximately 3,500 copies of the Alaska Department of Fish & Game (ADF&G) and U.S. Fish and Wildlife Service Preseason Outlook flier were mailed to Yukon River fishing households at the end of April.